Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

-At X-ray wavelengths, we observe higher peak fluxes at early times (as discussed in \S \ref{sec:viewingimpact}) with the peak flux decreasing as the time of the peaking (and viewing angle) increases (Figure \ref{fluxtimeplot}).
-Of all simulated X-ray afterglows, $77\%$ peak at $>$\,$1$ d. \textit{Chandra} is able to detect 16\% of all simulated afterglows after 1 day, and 10.2\% after 10 days.
-Times between $1 - 10$ days fall exactly within rapid ToO timescales, and are capable of detecting a significant fraction of near on-axis events.
+At X-ray wavelengths, we observe higher peak fluxes at early times (as discussed in \S \ref{sec:viewingimpact}) with the peak flux from the afterglow decreasing as the time of the peaking (and viewing angle) increases (Figure \ref{fluxtimeplot}).
+Of all simulated X-ray afterglows that Chandra is able to detect, $26\%$ peak at $>$\,$1$ d. \textit{Chandra} is able to detect 1\% of all simulated afterglows after 1 day, and 0.4\% after 10 days.

-Because fast-turnaround ToOs on instruments like \textit{JWST} and \textit{Chandra} are limited, it is important to consider the advantages of using less sensitive wide-field instruments to capture afterglows at $<$\,$1$ day that would otherwise not be probed by either \textit{JWST} or \textit{Chandra}.
+Because fast-turnaround ToOs on instruments like \textit{JWST} are limited, it is important to consider the advantages of using less sensitive wide-field instruments to capture afterglows at $<$\,$1$ day that would otherwise not be probed by either \textit{JWST} or \textit{Chandra}.
 At UVOIR wavelengths, we consider Rubin in $g$-band with a 180 s exposure.
-Rubin has a detection percentage of 17.3\% across all simulated afterglows with 93.6\% of the detectable afterglows peaking before 1 day.
-This emphasizes the need for a rapid ToO response from Rubin to GW events \cite[e.g.,][]{Andreoni2022a}.
+Rubin has a detection percentage of 3.3\% across all simulated afterglows with 79\% of the detectable afterglows peaking before 1 day.
+This emphasizes the need for a rapid ToO response from Rubin to GW events \citep[e.g.,][]{Andreoni2022a}.